-- Agronomic: canola, peas (field, cowpeas), wheat
+- Agronomic: clovers, flax, peas (field, cowpeas), potatoes, sunflower, wheat

 - Vegetables: broccoli, cabbages, greens (leafy), greens (lettuces), peppers

 - Education and Training: extension, networking, on-farm/ranch research, workshop

 - Production Systems: agroecosystems, dryland farming, organic agriculture

 - Soil Management: green manures, organic matter, soil quality/health

 - Sustainable Communities: partnerships, sustainability measures